musajajorge/makePalette/README.md

 barplot(1:length(colors), col=colors)
 ```

-By default, the MakePalette function will return a palette of 4 colors.
+By default, the function will return a palette of 4 colors.

 <img src="imgs/Rplot1.1.png" width="100%" />